evannorton/Pixel-Pigeon/README.md

 ## Running the engine locally
 1. Follow the "getting started" instructions to create a game somewhere on your PC, e.g. `D:\Code\My-Awesome-Game`.
-2. Clone the framework somewhere on your PC, e.g. `D:\Code\Pigeon-Mode-Game-Framework`.
+2. Clone the engine somewhere on your PC, e.g. `D:\Code\Pixel-Pigeon`.
-3. Inside of the framework directory, run `npm link`.
+3. Inside of the engine directory, run `npm link`.
 4. Inside of the game directory, run `npm ci`.
 5. Inside of the game directory, run `npm link pixel-pigeon`.
 6. You can now run your game like normal with `pigeon dev`.
-You must manually rerun this every time you make a local change to the framework, as hot reloading only listens for changes to your game's code.
+You must manually rerun this every time you make a local change to the engine, as hot reloading only listens for changes to your game's code.